Tower Hill station (Boston and Maine Railroad): Background

 Tower Hill station was created by the Massachusetts Central Railroad on October 1, 1881.
 By 1885 the successor Central Massachusetts Railroad provided service, and by 1887 the Boston and Maine Railroad (B&M) leased the ROW and named it the Central Massachusetts Branch.
 B&M service was subsidized by the MBTA and added to the MBTA Commuter Rail system in 1965.

 The original station burned down in the 1890s.
 The replacement station was in operation until December 31, 1920.
 It was designed in the same general style as the nearby Weston and Wayland stations, but without roof overhangs on the ends.
 In the early 1950s B&M built a simple wooden open-air shelter for passengers between the closed station and the tracks.
 About ten years later B&M tore down the station but passengers could still use the shelter stop.

 Service on the Central Mass Branch was terminated on November 26, 1971 due to poor track conditions and low ridership.
 Finally the derelict shelter was demolished in 1996 after years of neglect and vandalism.

 In 2019, a paved section of the Mass Central Rail Trail—Wayside was built over the section of the ROW the station was built to service.

+In 2024, the Tower Hill signal cabinet, formerly used to control lights and a bell warning vehicles on Plain Road that a train was approaching, was repaired and given an interpretive, historical vinyl wrap by the Wayland Cultural Council.